hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

   />
 </video>

-### Intended interaction

-- Selecting an individual row indicates it is ready for actions such as editing or deletion.
-- Interacting with the top-level header checkbox selects every row on the current page.
-     - This action ensures that all visible rows on the page, including those previously selected individually, are chosen collectively.
-- The “Select all” function impacts only the rows displayed on the current page in paginated tables.
-In contrast, a global “Select all” option encompasses every row across all pages (for example, selecting all 53 users in a dataset).
+#### Within a paginated table:

+- Global Actions:
+In addition to page-specific actions, paginated tables may benefit from global actions like a "Select all users" feature.
+This would apply to all rows across every page in the table, enabling actions on a larger scale (e.g., selecting all 53 users in a dataset or deselecting).

 <video width="100%" controls loop>
   <source